 Also consider Revelation 1:20.
 The word “mystery” appears in relation to the seven stars and seven candlesticks in the first half of the verse.
 In the second half of the verse, Christ explains their meaning:

 “The mystery of the seven stars which thou sawest in my right hand, and the seven golden candlesticks.
 The seven stars are the angels of the seven churches: and the seven candlesticks which thou sawest are the seven churches.”
 (Revelation 1:20)

-> Also consider the harlot is not referred to as “Mystery Babylon the Great” elsewhere in the Book of Revelation.
+Also consider the harlot is not called “Mystery Babylon the Great” anywhere else in the Book of Revelation.
 In contrast, the terms Babylon the Great, great Babylon, Babylon, and Babylon the great city appear.

-> “And their dead bodies shall lie in the street of the great city, which spiritually is called Sodom and Egypt, where also our Lord was crucified.”
+“And their dead bodies shall lie in the street of the great city, which spiritually is called Sodom and Egypt, where also our Lord was crucified.”
 (Revelation 11:8)

-> What is the “Mystery” of the Woman?
+What is the “Mystery” of Babylon the Great?

-> “And the angel said unto me, Wherefore didst thou marvel?
+“And the angel said unto me, Wherefore didst thou marvel?
 I will tell thee the mystery of the woman, and of the beast that carrieth her, which hath the seven heads and ten horns.”
 (Revelation 17:7)

 Revelation 17:8-14 describes the mystery of the beast that rides the harlot.
 Meanwhile, Revelation 17:15-18 explains the mystery aspect of Babylon the Great: